jvald8/jon_r_rv_test/README.md

+# Initialize jon answer:
+1. clone repo
+2. run npm install
+3. run 'node server' in command line
+4. go to http://localhost:3001/ in your browser

 # Widgets Single Page App Demo
 This is a simple multi-page HTML site.
 The goal of this project is to take this hardcoded HTML site, and make it hit an API for showing/listing user and widget information.

 ## Features